grails-spring-security-saml/grails-spring-security-saml/index.md

                         requireLogoutResponseSigned:
 ```

 Spring Security Core has now the concept of a RelyingPartyRegistrationReposity.
-A RelyingPartyRegistration must be created for each Service Provider and Identity Provider pair and each pair is uniquely identified by a registrationId which is identical to the alias specified in the providers property.
+A RelyingPartyRegistration must be created for each Service Provider and Identity Provider pair and each pair is uniquely identified by a registrationId which is identical to the registrationId specified in the providers property.
 This plugin automatically generates RelyingPartyregistrations for each IDP based on the provided XML IDP Metadata.

 The entityID of the Service Provider is generated based on the pattern specified in `grails.plugins.springsecurity.saml.saml.metadata.sp.defaults.entityID` which is `{baseUrl}/saml2/service-provider-metadata/{registrationId}` by default.